alistairpialek/alistairpialek.com/_posts/2022-02-10-solar-insights.md

 <img src="assets/images/solar-production.jpg" alt="Solar Production Curve" width="400"/>

-You can see from the above image the afternoon purchasing tail (red shading).
+**Above: You can see the afternoon "purchasing tail" (red shading).**

 The 5kW surge at middnight is our 5kW hot water system kicking in.
 The surges during the day are from the ducted A/C kicking in and cooling the house.
 So you can see the SolarEdge app is very handy for discovering how you use your energy.